Rohan Polanco

-Rohan Polanco Emiliano (born 15 October 1998) is a Dominican Republic boxer who competed in the men's welterweight event at the 2020 Summer Olympics.
+Rohan Polanco Emiliano (born 15 October 1998) is a Dominican professional boxer.
+As an amateur, he competed in the men's welterweight event at the 2020 Summer Olympics.

 Professional career

-On December 9, 2023 in Pembroke Pines, FL, Polanco stopped Keith Hunt in the sixth round.
+On December 9, 2023, in Pembroke Pines, FL, Polanco stopped Keith Hunt in the sixth round.

-On September 27, 2024 in New York, NY, Polanco stopped Marcelino Nicolas Lopez in the sixth round.
+On September 27, 2024, in New York, NY, Polanco stopped Marcelino Nicolas Lopez in the sixth round.

 Polanco was scheduled to face Fabián Maidana in a welterweight bout in Las Vegas on May 4, 2025.
 Polanco won the fight by unanimous decision.